Is It Worth the (Environmental) Cost? Limited Evidence for Temporal Adaptation via Continuous Training: Limitations

 \section{Limitations}

-In this work, we have focused on standard benchmark datasets.
-This analysis is limited because these datasets are not meant to evaluate temporal aspects.
-Thus we cannot exclude that using datasets that include these temporal aspects would change the results.
-Nevertheless, our results suggest that \textit{currently} we do not have evidence about the significant impact of DALMs.
+We have replicated the evaluation setup for downstream performance from \citep{loureiro-etal-2022-timelms}.
+However, this benchmark might not provide full insights into the performance of temporally adapted models.
+For example, none of the tasks has data temporally aligned with DALMs.
+Although our analysis on the more recent \textsc{Grimm} \citep{grimminger-klinger-2021-hate} dataset showed no correlation between training and test set alignment, we cannot exclude that insights might change using different datasets or downstream tasks.

-In addition to this, our setup is influenced by the focus on Twitter data, which might not be representative of the events, the passing of time, or the introduction of novel words.
-We do not know if the results would hold for other DCT setups.
+Further, our setup is influenced by the focus on Twitter data, which might not be representative of \textit{all} world events, the passing of time, or the introduction of novel words.
+We believe Twitter, and social media in general, is a good proxy for these aspects, but we might find different results in different domain setups.